Built and natural environment

 Also see Bolton JSNA - climate emergency (transport) and Bolton JSNA - physical activity (Active travel)

 Transportation plays an important role in supporting daily activities.
-Active travel (cycling, walking and use of public transport) can increase physical activity levels and improve physical and mental wellbeing.
-Prioritisation of active travel can also reduce over reliance on motorised transport, contributing to improved air quality and a reduction in road injuries
+Active travel (walking, cycling, and wheeling) as all or part of a journey (e.g. to/ from a public transport stop) can increase physical activity levels and improve physical and mental wellbeing.
+Prioritisation of active and sustainable travel can also reduce over reliance on private motor vehicles, contributing to improved air quality and a reduction in road injuries

 Evidence based principles for healthy transport